nekop/openshift-sandbox/docs/command-cheatsheet.md

 # OpenShift command cheat sheet

-This is command cheat sheet for OpenShift Container Platform.
+This is command cheat sheet for OpenShift.

-For more command examples please refer to https://github.com/openshift/origin/blob/master/docs/generated/oc_by_example_content.adoc

 ## Create an app